JonahGroendal/inverse-trs/README.md

 # Volatility Swap Stablecoin System
 VSSS has two product offerings, a stablecoin and an unstable (i.e. leveraged) coin.

 Both tokens are collateralized with the same underlying asset.
 The stablecoin maintains a peg to a target asset, for example USD, via a price feed.
 Conversely, the unstablecoin offeres leveraged exposure to the underlying asset.

-It's essentially an equity swap contract with tokenized fixed and floating legs.
+Essentially, it's an equity swap contract with tokenized fixed and floating legs, with payments and collateral in the reference asset.

 ## Properties of the system
 L = leverage of the unstable (i.e. leveraged) coin